Paggylyn/Paggylyn/README.md

 - Spamton x Jevil (Spamvil): 10000/10.
 Why does Spamton's name come first in the ship name?
 Blud is NOT the top /j.
 Love it.
 Two clinically insane creturrs kissing and hugging.

--Discord x Fluttershy (FlutterCord): 100000000000/10.
+- Discord x Fluttershy (FlutterCord): 100000000000/10.
 FAVORITE SHIP OF ALL TIME.
 I love love love love love love it.
 Even when I was a wittle girl.
 LOVE IT.